 - Fold in the fresh blueberries.
 If the mixture seems dry, add a drizzle of heavy cream.
 The dough should easily stick when pinched together with your fingertips.
 Bring the dough together in a large mound.

 - Using a 1/2 cup measure, portion the dough onto your lined baking sheet, keeping them rounded for added height when baked.
+Note: At this point, you can cover tightly with plastic wrap and chill overnight for maximum fermentation.
+Or, to bake straight away, jump to the next step.

 - Sprinkle the tops with coarse sparkling sugar.